DevOps: Sustaining the Buzz

 Cloud Native is a way of architecting your product so that it is fully enabled with DevOps practices of CI and CD.
 Each application is designed as loosely coupled microservices and is independently deployable on a public cloud infrastructure service inside a unit of infrastructure called a container.
 Every software change is delivered as a fast-paced, small, frequently delivered change, deployed on a containerized unit of infrastructure independent of other software services deployed.
 Software is designed with high cohesion, which means that all related software functions coexist inside one service and hence are deployed as a single container.
 We ensure that we deploy these containers using an orchestrator that can help with scale up, scale down and load balance the services by spinning up new containers in a runtime environment.
 In this model, every change to the software is delivered as a unified unit of DevOps deployment that is complete and immutable.
 This immutable change set contains the product that delivers the core features, changes to data or database, all dependencies and configurations required to run the code, infrastructure provisioned with all resources required including network and security.
 In short, every change is automatic and creates a seamless experience for the customer.

-The combination of artificial intelligence and end-user experiences built on a good DevOps pipeline will tell us intuitively what's the next critical feature to work on
+The combination of artificial intelligence and end-user experiences built on a good DevOps pipeline will tell us intuitively what the next critical feature to work on would be

 The automation, tools, technologies, and innovations that help create this end to end DevOps experience wouldn’t be possible without a strong hyper converged infrastructure delivered as a cloud service.
 In order to create this experience, many new ways need to be learned and improved with containers, orchestration, service mesh and all security considerations.
 The small units of deployments allow benefits of changing one service independent of others, testing features in small sets before rolling out to larger sets, scale individual services up or down, secure communication across services as defined instead of exposing higher attack surface for any malicious attacks and constantly improve this model for improving customer experience or cost reasons.